 Homer Simpson: “Getting out of jury duty is easy.
 The trick is to say you’re prejudiced against all races”

-Today most people see jury duty as a hassle, and to be avoided if at all possible (and just in case this is you, you can find the list of jury duty exemptions in NSW by clicking here).
+Today most people see jury duty as a hassle, and to be avoided if at all possible.

 Historically, the right to a trial by jury was seen as a valuable one – a cornerstone of the justice system, because it involves the public in the decision-making process and prevented a counterpoint to the power and authority of the state.

 Today some wonder whether the days of jury trials should be over, or whether the advantages of the jury system still outweigh the disadvantages.